samuelkim7/TIL/CS/Computing.md

 ## Algorithms

-- "Process of Solving Problems"
+- "set of instructions to solve problems"
 - Time matters for efficiency.
 - has functions, conditions, Boolean expressions, loops.